spotify/bigtable-autoscaler/README.md

 [![CircleCI](https://circleci.com/gh/spotify/bigtable-autoscaler.svg?style=svg)](https://circleci.com/gh/spotify/bigtable-autoscaler)

-You have a Bigtable cluster and you would like to optimize its cost by using the right number of nodes at any given time.
-Then you should consider using the Bigtable autoscaler service!
+If you have a Bigtable cluster and you would like to optimize its cost by using the right number of nodes at any given time you should consider using this Bigtable autoscaler service!

-Many Bigtable clusters have uneven load over time.
-To avoid wasting capacity (and money), it's desirable to scale down the cluster during off-hours.
 The Bigtable autoscaler lets you do that with no manual intervention.

 ## Getting started